 - 4 cups dry penne (one 12 ounce box)*

 - 1/2 cup heavy cream

-- In a large skillet or pot, bring the water, wine and cream to a boil.
+- In a large pot, bring the broth, wine and pesto to a boil.

-- Add the pesto, garlic and penne.
-Reduce heat to medium and let it simmer for 10 minutes stirring occasionally.
+- Add the penne and cover.
+Reduce heat to low and let simmer for 7-8 minutes stirring occasionally.

-- **I used Barilla Gluten Free Penne for this recipe and 10 minutes was perfect.
-Read the cooking time on the specific type of pasta you are using and adjust accordingly.
+- Read the cooking time on the specific type of pasta you are using and adjust accordingly.

 To avoid any confusion I remove erythritol from the final carb count and net carb count, as it is not known to affect blood glucose levels.
 To calculate Keto recipes listed on this site carbs - fiber = net carbs.
 I use Nutrifox as my nutrition calculator.
 This nutrition information is an estimate based on the information provided by Nutrifox and the specific ingredients I used.